 I believe that people should only purchase things when necessary, and only if they feel they truly need it (especially if isn’t pre-owned).
 Tea is no exception.
 While I do love tea, I also recognize that mindless consumption of it can be a bad thing.

 My goal is not to convince anyone to buy my tea.
 In fact, there are a lot of people who I think should not buy my tea.
 Perhaps those who already have enough tea to last a lifetime and don’t need anymore.
 My goal is only to educate people about tea and make them aware of the existence of this business.
-That way, if they do decide to buy tea in the future, they have the option of supporting what I’m trying to do here.
+That way, if they do decide to buy tea in the future, they have the option of supporting my vision.

 For that reason, I don’t offer discounts or sales and I don’t provide subscription boxes.
 While these methods may generate revenue, they don’t align with my values of mindful consumption.
 And there’s no reason to over-harvest tea trees just so we can throw tea around willy nilly.

 Whenever I talk to the wonderful people that grow the tea in my shop, I always try to approach our interactions first on the basis of compassion, and second on the basis of business.
 I do not speak with them skeptically under the mindset that they are trying to rip me off.
 Instead, I try to empathize with them and understand that their hard work deserves fair compensation.
 I trust that they are proud of the tea they offer us.
 And if they suggest a fair price for a tea that I love, then I am happy to move forward.